 Set bonuses on gear can be huge boosts to our power, but time consuming to accomplish.
 It’s generally a good idea to hold off on farming for a specific set until you hit Paragon or if you’re feeling stuck at any particular capstone.

-Below are the different set bonuses that are worth the time to farm for.
+Below are the different set bonuses that are worth the time to farm for until we can fill out our gear with more Essence Bonus socketed gear.

 | Set Bonus | Reasoning |